 "To convict these people we counted on the testimony of witnesses, documents and analysis of the telephone calls between the gang members and their victim, which succeeded to establish that there was planning and detailed execution," the prosecutor in the case said in a statement.

 The remaining eight gang members will serve four years in prison for illegal association, including Napoleon Espinoza, a police officer.
 Twenty other suspects, accused of being accomplices, were acquitted.

-(CNN) -- A French filmmaker who recently finished a documentary about a violent street gang in El Salvador was found shot dead in the town of Tonacatepeque, about 10 miles northeast of the capital city of San Salvador, authorities said.
+Shortly before his death, Poveda, 52, had finished a documentary about a violent street gang, part of the Mara 18 criminal group in El Salvador.
+He was found shot to death September 2 in the town of Tonacatepeque, about 10 miles northeast of the capital, San Salvador.

-Poveda's documentary, "La Vida Loca," which follows the lives of members of the Mara 18 street gang, had been screened at a handful of film festivals and is slated for wider release later this month.
-His body was found in an area controlled by that same gang, local reports said.
+Poveda's documentary, "La Vida Loca," follows the lives of members of the Mara 18 gang.
+His body was found in an area controlled by that same gang, officials said.

-According to a statement by the president's office, Poveda first arrived in El Salvador in the 1980s to cover the civil war as a photojournalist.
-He left to report from other war zones, but returned to research and film the gangs in El Salvador. iReport.com: Magazine editor remembers Poveda
+Poveda first arrived in El Salvador in the 1980s to cover the civil war as a photojournalist.
+He left to report from other war zones, but he returned to research and film the gangs in El Salvador.